Best Day Trips From Chandler: Easy One-Day Adventures

 Step Back in Time at Wupatki National Monument

-You’ll leave with a vivid sense of everyday ingenuity—stone by stone—on a high, windswept plain that still speaks.
+You’ll leave with a vivid sense of everyday ingenuity—stone by stone—on a windswept plain that still speaks.

 Ride the Verde Canyon Railroad in Clarkdale